ProjectTwelve/carbyne-general-template/README.md

 `tests` is where you write test scripts to test your contracts thoroughly.
 It uses hardhat framework to run tests and there is a temporary chain for you to read and write arbitrarily.
 For more, you can refer to hardhat [docs](https://hardhat.org/getting-started/)

 `.husky` is a folder for git hook.
-By default, there is a pre-commit hook that runs `npm run lint` and `npm run test` before you make a git commit.
+By default, there is a pre-commit hook that runs `pnpm run lint` and `pnpm run test` before you make a git commit.

 `flat.ts` is a custom file to run smart flatten as hardhat's origin command `flatten` doesn't work well.